BEIR: A Heterogenous Benchmark for Zero-shot Evaluation of Information Retrieval Models: Zero-shot Evaluation Tasks

 \subsection{Fact Checking}

 Fact checking verifies a claim against a big collection of evidence \cite{thorne-etal-2018-fever}.
 The task requires knowledge about the claim and reasoning over multiple documents.
-We consider the claim as \textit{input} and the relevant document passage verifying the claim as \textit{output}.
+We consider a sentence-level claim as \textit{input} and the relevant document passage verifying the claim as \textit{output}.

-\paragraph{FEVER} \cite{thorne-etal-2018-fever} The Fact Extraction and VERification dataset is collected to facilitate the automatic fact checking.
-We utilize the original paper splits as queries $\mathbf{Q}$ and retrieve evidences from the pre-processed Wikipedia Pages (June 2017 dump) as our corpus $\mathbf{T}$.
+\textbf{FEVER} \cite{thorne-etal-2018-fever} The Fact Extraction and VERification dataset is collected to facilitate the automatic fact checking.
+We utilize the original paper splits as queries $\mathbf{Q}$ and retrieve evidences from the pre-processed Wikipedia Abstracts (June 2017 dump) as our corpus $\mathbf{T}$.

-\paragraph{Climate-FEVER} \cite{diggelmann2020climatefever} is a dataset for verification of real-world climate claims.
-We include the claims as queries $\mathbf{Q}$ and retrieve evidences from the same FEVER Wiki corpus $\mathbf{T}$.
+\textbf{Climate-FEVER} \cite{diggelmann2020climatefever} is a dataset for verification of real-world climate claims.
+We include the original dataset claims as queries $\mathbf{Q}$ and retrieve evidences from the same FEVER Wiki corpus $\mathbf{T}$.
+We manually included few Wikipedia articles (25) missing from our corpus, but present within our relevance judgements.

-\paragraph{SciFact} \cite{wadden-etal-2020-fact} retrieves abstracts from the research literature containing evidence for a given scientific claim.
-We use the original dev split from the task containing 300 queries as our test queries $\mathbf{Q}$, and include documents from the original scientific corpus $\mathbf{T}$.
+\textbf{SciFact} \cite{wadden-etal-2020-fact} verifies scientific claims using evidence from the research literature containing scientific paper abstracts.
+We use the original publicly available dev split from the task containing 300 queries as our test queries $\mathbf{Q}$, and include all documents from the original dataset as our corpus $\mathbf{T}$.